gromacs/gromacs/docs/install-guide/index.rst

 * that you build FFTW from the source code.

 If you build FFTW from source yourself, get the most recent version and follow the `FFTW installation guide`_.
+Note that we have recently contributed new SIMD optimization for several extra platforms to FFTW, which will appear in FFTW-3.3.5 (for now it is available in the FFTW repository on github, or you can find a very unofficial prerelease version at ftp://ftp.gromacs.org/pub/prerequisite_software ).
-Choose the precision for FFTW (i.e. single or float vs. double) to match whether you will later use mixed or double precision for
+Choose the precision for FFTW (i.e. single/float vs. double) to match whether you will later use mixed or double precision for
 |Gromacs|.
 There is no need to compile FFTW with
 threading or MPI support, but it does no harm.
-On x86 hardware, compile *only* with ``--enable-sse2`` (regardless of precision) even if your processors can take advantage of AVX extensions.
-Since |Gromacs|
-uses fairly short transform lengths we do not benefit from the FFTW AVX acceleration, and because of memory system performance limitations, it can even degrade |Gromacs| performance by around 20%.
-There is no way for |Gromacs| to limit the use to SSE2 SIMD at run time if AVX support has been compiled into FFTW, so you need to set this at compile time.
+On x86 hardware, compile with *both* ``--enable-sse2`` and ``--enable-avx`` for FFTW-3.3.4 and earlier.
+As of FFTW-3.3.5 you should also add ``--enable-avx2``.
+FFTW will create a fat library with codelets for all different instruction sets, and pick the fastest supported one at runtime.
+On IBM Power8, you definitely want the upcoming FFTW-3.3.5 and use ``--enable-vsx`` for SIMD support.
+If you are using a Cray, there is a special modified (commercial) version of FFTs using the FFTW interface which might be faster, but we have not yet tested this extensively.

 Using MKL
 ^^^^^^^^^